Terms & Acronyms

 Evidence-based practice that improves outcomes for people with severe mental illness who are most at-risk of psychiatric crisis and hospitalization and involvement in the criminal justice system.

-Term previously used by the state of Iowa.
+A term previously used by the state of Iowa.
 Chronic, persistent, mental illness requiring services to maintain necessary daily living, financial & vocational skills.
+Now known as MI - Mental Illness.

-Federal agency that oversees the Medicaid and Medicare programs and has to approve state plans for the Medicaid waivers http://www.cms.gov
+Federal agency that oversees the Medicaid and Medicare programs and has to approve state plans for the Medicaid waivers.

 Service funded by Intellectual Disability (ID) Waiver and Habilitation Services; focus is increasing/maintaining functional skills and community integration.